tatiananantes/skills-workshops/test_driven_development/git_and_research/cat-example.md

 * Start drawing a cat and describe the commands to stage and commit this.

-* Take a portion of the cat drawing and create a commit message and sha
+* Take a portion of the cat drawing and create a commit message and SHA

-* Continue drawing the cat and make another commit message and sha
+* Continue drawing the cat and make another commit message and SHA

 * Demonstrate the staging by showing that you might want to only commit and push a portion of your changes to the cat without losing some of the edits you